Strange Tales from a Chinese Studio: Literary significance

 Liaozhai zhiyi is the most acclaimed Chinese "supernatural tales" collection since the three major Ming dynasty hua (話) collections, which are the Jiandeng Xinhua (剪燈新話) by Qu You, the Jiandeng Yuhua (剪燈餘話) by Li Changqi, and the Mideng Yinhua (覓燈因話) by Shao Jingzhan; these three had a far-reaching impact across East Asia.

 Early commentary on Liaozhai regarded it as a "superior but typical example" of the zhiguai genre.
 Subsequent critics and writers disagreed with such a view, instead focusing on the allegorical nature of the stories instead; for instance, Yu Ji, who was Zhao Qigao's secretary, wrote in his preface to Zhao's edition of Liaozhai: "... saying that it differs little from collections of rare phenomena or strange tales is a very shallow view and one that greatly contradicts the author's intent."
 Pu's grandson, Pu Lide (蒲立德), viewed the work as "an act of serious self-expression".

-Still later critics in the nineteenth-century focused on the "literary style and narrative technique" of Liaozhai.
+Still later critics in the nineteenth century focused on the "literary style and narrative technique" of Liaozhai.
 Qing dynasty critic Dan Minglun (但明倫) writes in the preface to his 1842 interlinear commentary of Liaozhai: "From Liaozhai, I also gained insight into literary methods."
 Around the same period, Liaozhai also attracted critical attention from Western writers, for example, Samuel Wells Williams mentioned Liaozhai in his writings as "a perfect work with pure language and elegant style" and its "beautiful writing style" has also received praises from the likes of William Frederick Mayers and Karl Gützlaff.

-Since the 20th-century, its literary status was further elevated.
+Since the 20th century, its literary status has been further elevated.
 Guo Moruo said of Liaozhai that "The writing of ghosts and demons is superior to all others; the satire on corruption and tyranny is penetrating to the marrow."
 Yuken Fujita of Keio University wrote in 1954 that "Among the many literary works that are descended from ancient Chinese fiction [i.e. Bowuzhi, Soushen Ji, Shishuo Xinyu, Lieyi Zhuan, Shi Yi Ji, etc.], it [Liaozhai] has already established a reputation as the most outstanding short story collection."
 Hiromasa Imai describes Liaozhai as "the pinnacle of ghost literature."
 Strange Tales from a Chinese Studio was also listed by Jorge Luis Borges as one of his favorite books.